Layer Management

 1. From the SkylineGlobe Server Manager menu, select Layers.
 The Layers page is displayed.

-a.
-In the Search String field, type a search string or enter an attribute, condition, and value and click Insert String .
-The search expression is displayed in the Search String field.
+2. In the Search field, type a search string or enter an attribute, condition, and value and click Search.
+The autosuggest feature suggests relevant options as you type.
+Click the required option.
+The Layers list is filtered based on your search criteria.

 Selecting a Layer Version